Development Audit Brief

 current workflow and artifact claims.

-4. Inspect the modules and wrappers listed above.
+4. Inspect the relevant src/ modules and scripts/ wrappers.
 Do not skip

 5. Inspect tests to see which invariants are actually locked.
 Do not treat